Cailu086Lin/scATACseq_mouse_taste/README.md

-Analysis provided in the manuscript titled "Inflammation-induced bitter taste responses and epigenetic changes in progenitors and taste bud cells"
+Analysis provided in the manuscript titled "Inflammation causes bitter taste oversensitization via epigenetic changes in taste buds"

-This repository is meant to provide the source code for the analysis provided in the above manuscript by C Lin, M Jotaki, J Quinlan, S Feng, M Zhou, P Feng, M Tordoff, A Bachmanov, P Jiang, L Huang, I Matsumoto, Y Ninomiya, RF Margolskee, D Reed, H Wang
+This repository is meant to provide the source code for the analysis provided in the above manuscript by C Lin, M Jotaki, J Quinlan, S Feng, M Zhou, P Jiang, I Matsumoto, L Huang, Y Ninomiya, RF Margolskee, D Reed, H Wang

 Abstract

-Chemosensory dysfunction often occurs with infection and cancer and contributes to food aversion and poor quality of life.
-The underlying mechanisms of taste dysfunction, especially of taste distortion, such as elevated and lingering bitter taste, are poorly understood.
-Here we report that, in an inflammation model mimicking bacterial infection, mice showed markedly heightened neural and behavioral responses to bitter taste compounds.
-Consistently, the expression of many Tas2rs, the bitter receptor genes, was significantly up-regulated in the taste tissues.
-Using single-cell assays for transposase-accessible chromatin with sequencing (scATAC-seq) we discovered that multiple Tas2r gene loci became more accessible during inflammation.
-Additionally, scATAC-seq analyses confirmed cell-type-specific chromatin accessibility of many previously characterized taste-cell-selective genes and revealed potential regulatory mechanisms.
-Furthermore, our results revealed broad changes in chromatin accessibility of immune response genes in progenitor/stem cells and taste bud cells.
+Chemosensory dysfunction often occurs with infection and cancer and contributes to food aversion and low quality of life.
+The underlying mechanisms of taste dysfunction, especially taste distortion, such as elevated and lingering bitter taste, are poorly understood.
+Here we report that, in an inflammation model mimicking bacterial infection, mice showed markedly heightened neural and behavioral responses to bitter compounds.
+Consistently, inflammation significantly up-regulated the expression of many Tas2r bitter receptor genes in taste tissues.
+Using single-cell assays for transposase-accessible chromatin with sequencing (scATAC-seq), we discovered that multiple Tas2r loci became more accessible during inflammation.
+Further scATAC-seq analyses revealed cell-type-specific chromatin accessibility of many taste-cell-selective genes and identified potential transcriptional regulators.
+Inflammation also induced substantial chromatin remodeling in immune response genes in taste tissue stem cells.
 Together, our results reveal an epigenetic mechanism connecting inflammation and altered bitter taste.

 ####